VikParuchuri/surya/README.md

 ## Layout analysis

-You can detect the layout of an image, pdf, or folder of images/pdfs with the following command.
-This will write out a json file with the detected layout.
+This command will write out a json file with the detected layout.

 ```shell
 surya_layout DATA_PATH --images